Gothenburg and surroundings

 DAY 2

-Day two promises a stately home in an English landscape park and a visit to Gothenburg city centre, where one of Europe’s best preserved 19th century parks is situated.
+Day two promises a castle in an English landscape park and a visit to the middle of Gothenburg city centre, where one of Europe’s best preserved 19th century parks lies.

 Gunnebo Slott och Trädgårdar, Christina Halls väg 10, 431 36 Mölndal